gladkhumalo/Disk-Space-Monitor-Script/README.md

 ![MMC Console](./assets/mmc.jpg)

 ## Step 2.
 Trust it locally (remove browser warnings on your machine)
 Self-signed certs cause "not secure" warnings by default.
-To trust it only on your PC:
+To trust it only on your PC: <br>
     1. Open **certmgr.msc** (or mmc → Add Snap-in → Certificates → Computer account).
     2. Go to **Personal** > **Certificates**, find your new cert.
     3. **Right-click → All Tasks → Export → Export without private key → DER encoded binary X.509 (.cer).**